 Since 1988 Metacomet has worked with landowners, towns and state agencies to permanently protect land.
-MLT owns more than 350 acres across our member communities, protects another 343 acres through Conservation Restrictions, and has assisted in the conservation of another 900 acres—land that is now town open space, state parks and forests, and state wildlife management areas.
+MLT owns 473 acres across our member communities, protects another 343 acres through Conservation Restrictions, and has assisted in the conservation of another 900 acres—land that is now town open space, state parks and forests, and state wildlife management areas.

 Follow us @MetacometLandTr on Twitter

 Metacomet proudly serves the communities of Bellingham, Blackstone, Douglas, Franklin, Hopedale, Mendon, Millbury, Millville, Norfolk, Northbridge, Sutton, Upton, Uxbridge, Webster, and Wrentham.

 To quote from Starting A Land Trust, published by the Land Trust Alliance :

 “Land trusts are local, state or regional non-profit organizations directly involved in protecting land for its natural, recreational, scenic, historical, or productive value.
 Most land trusts are private, non-profit corporations.
 There are also a few governmental or quasi-governmental bodies called land trusts that operate with the freedom and flexibility of a private trust, some of which have a private board or the ability to use private funds.
 Land trusts are not “trusts” in the legal sense, and may also be called “conservancies,” “foundations,” or any number of other names descriptive of their purpose.”

 Land trusts are distinguished by their first-hand involvement in land transactions or management.
 This involvement can take many forms.
 Land trusts may: